-For example, if you selected a combined single limit (CSL) of $1 million, your insurance company would pay up to $1 million for all medical and injury-related bills and all property damage expenses that you caused in an accident.
+For example, if you selected a combined single limit of $1 million, your insurance company would pay up to $1 million for all medical and injury-related bills and all property damage expenses you caused in an accident.

-Property damage liability coverage example
+Property Damage Liability coverage example

 If you have selected a split limit for Liability insurance, the Property Damage coverage portion would pay to repair or replace your neighbor's damaged car, up to your selected limit of $10,000.
 Since the car repairs amount to $500, your insurance would cover the full amount of damage.

-If you had caused more damage to the car, your Property Damage Liability coverage would pay up to your maximum limit of $10,000 to repair the parked car.
+If you caused more damage to the car, your Property Damage Liability coverage would pay up to your maximum limit of $10,000 to repair the parked car.
 If the repair cost amounted to $15,000, you would be responsible for paying the extra $5,000.

 If you selected a combined single limit for your Liability insurance, all of the damage would be covered up to the single limit chosen.

-Property damage liability coverage restrictions
+Property Damage Liability coverage restrictions

 Your Property Damage Liability coverage limits cannot exceed your Bodily Injury Liability insurance per-person limits if you select a split limit for Liability.

 - If one vehicle on the policy has Liability insurance, all of the vehicles must have it.